renx19/faker-api/README.md

 Using Different Terminals and Downloading Projects
 To enhance your terminal experience, consider installing and using the following alternatives based on your operating system:

-  -Windows: Install terminals like Git Bash, PowerShell, or Windows Terminal.
+  - Windows: Install terminals like Git Bash, PowerShell, or Windows Terminal.
-  -MacOS: Try iTerm2 or Hyper for more features and customization.
+  - MacOS: Try iTerm2 or Hyper for more features and customization.
- -Linux: Explore options such as Terminator or Alacritty alongside your default terminal.
+  - Linux: Explore options such as Terminator or Alacritty alongside your default terminal.

 Set Up and Use
 After installing your chosen terminal: